 The Third Eye

 If I had to choose one novel from Duncan’s catalog, The Third Eye would be my favorite.
-Similar to the protagonist from mid-2000’s shows such as Medium and The Ghost Whisperer, Karen Connors is developing psychic abilities that are particularly useful in locating missing children.
-This classic tome is a perfect balance of the author’s interest between paranormal occurrences and a suspenseful atmosphere.
+Similar to the protagonist in the mid-2000’s show, Medium, Karen Connors is developing psychic abilities that are particularly useful in locating missing children.
+This classic tome is a perfect balance of paranormal occurrences and suspenseful atmosphere.
 Karen goes on an arc that takes her from adolescent fantasies to undeniable maturity.
 Deftly weaved into the narrative is a romantic thread that proves to be smartly-paced and endearing.
 I have always thought The Third Eye would make an excellent television series.

 Don’t Look Behind You